jst-qaml/framework-modeling-tool/README.md

 #### Step 2 Select a pattern

 Selecting a pattern that was displayed in green will display the pattern application method options.
 Select the appropriate option from here (Figure 2).
-If P1 is selected in Figure 1, the result is Fogure 2.
+If P1 is selected in Figure 1, the result is Figure 2.
 In this case, there are three options: G31 matches the pattern, G31 and S3 match the pattern, or G31 and S4 match the pattern.

 <img width="796" alt="CaseStudy_selection2" src="https://github.com/user-attachments/assets/be08f01f-1e36-4967-952d-b66420d342a9">